A Guide to Volunteering in India

 Location of Projects

-Looking for a trip with a difference?
-Join an adventure trip to the Himalaya's and volunteer.
+If you are you looking for a trip with a difference you can join an adventure trip to the Himalaya's and volunteer.
 There are summer trips, charity challenges and volunteer tours where you can help communities and wildlife.
 These types of trips are unique as they combine volunteering and trekking, you will need to be in good shape to participate.

 You will get to see spectacular views whilst challenging yourself to get off the beaten track.
 Volunteer on conservation projects with and make an effort to help animals have future in the Himalayas, you can help exotic wildlife who are having their habitats destroyed.
 You can also join environmental programs where you can learn more about biodiversity.